 - The proposed manager is an organisation to which delegated responsibility for the ccTLD is sought.
 This organisation must demonstrate it understands and can meet its obligations as a trustee for the domain on behalf of the national and global Internet communities.
 The term manager is synonymous with other terms, such as Sponsoring Organization and operator, which have been used in other documentation.
 In this document, we have standardized on manager.

 - Significant stakeholders are those parties that benefit from the operation of the ccTLD, and their opinions are important in assessing the public interest aspects of a request.

-- ICANN, as the IANA Functions Operator, is responsible for the receipt, verification and processing of the request.
-IANA Root Zone Management staff performs these activities.
+- We, Public Technical Identifiers, as the IANA naming functions operator, are responsible for the receipt, verification and processing of the request.
+Our Root Zone Management staff performs these activities.

-- Verisign, as the Root Zone Maintainer, is responsible for receiving requests that have been processed by ICANN and authorised by the US Department of Commerce, implementing those changes in the root zone, and distributing the revised root zone to the root name servers.
+- Verisign, as the Root Zone Maintainer, is responsible for receiving requests that we have processed and implementing those changes in the root zone, and distributing the revised root zone to the root name servers.

-While many parties are involved in processing a delegation or redelegation, the Root Zone Management staff at ICANN are the primary interface for those requesting a delegation or a redelegation of a ccTLD.
+- While many parties are involved in processing a delegation or transfer, our staff are the primary interface for those requesting a delegation or a transfer of a ccTLD.

 Preparing a request

-A delegation or redelegation request involves the development and submission of documentation that describes the nature of the request, and how the proposed new manager satisfies the criteria used to assess the request.
+A delegation or transfer request involves the development and submission of documentation that describes the nature of the request, and how the proposed new manager satisfies the criteria used to assess the request.

 Completing a delegation request form